 For all these reasons, we determined that it is neither prudent nor feasible to carry out a typical RFP process for grant awards in 2020 and 2021.
 However, that does not mean that there will be no research awards.
 In keeping with both the terms of the fund endowments that we steward with great care, and the spirit of innovation we have used to respond to these unprecedented circumstances, Foundation staff have devised an alternative means of supporting critical research on important topics at this critical juncture.

 In December 2020, the Foundation awarded two nursing leadership research grants from our own funds; resources contributed by our partners were held for future use under shared agreement.

-In 2021 we plan to issue targeted, commissioned research grants.
+In 2021, rather than a singular annual RFP, the Foundation will issue separate targeted call for proposals, and make some commissioned research grants.
 These grants, though fewer in number than previous years, will be larger in size, and more strategically targeted to address topics that are essentially pertinent at this time, and consistent with the ANAE strategic plan, Foundation core interests, and the purposes of endowed funds.

 The Foundation will support new, innovative research studying:

 - Nursing leadership's role in the impact and response to the COVID-19 pandemic

 - Nursing leadership's role in addressing health care inequities

 As conditions continue to evolve, and as we gain experience in this new mode of research endeavors and partnerships, we will continue to assess the best strategies for engaging nurse researchers in transforming nursing.